-a) Maps: Cartographic illustrations should depict pedestrian survey areas, subsurface tests and/or excavations, and any relevant field descriptions (e.g., vegetative cover).
+Maps: Cartographic illustrations should depict where various survey strategies were used (e.g. locations of pedestrian survey areas versus locations of STP testing), subsurface tests and/or excavations, observed disturbances, and any relevant field descriptions (e.g., vegetative cover).
+Whenever possible, please include a map overview of the entire APE so that larger-scale maps may be better understood in context.
 All maps will include a north arrow (magnetic north, true north, or grid north), a map scale (e.g., 1:24000), and a bar scale.

-b) GPS: Projection and datum, type of equipment, error range, and other appropriate metadata should be indicated.
+GPS: Projection and datum, type of equipment, error range, and other appropriate metadata should be indicated.

-c) Surface Survey: Specific techniques should be described and justified for both the general project area and for each individual site (if different from the general methodology).
+Surface Survey: Specific techniques should be described and justified for both the general project area and for each individual site (if different from the general methodology).
 Describe locations examined, intervals between transects, surface visibility, and methods of collection.

-d) Subsurface Survey: Techniques should be described, including shovel test and test unit dimensions, depths, transect intervals, and method of artifact recovery.
+Subsurface Survey: Techniques should be described, including shovel test and test unit dimensions, depths, transect intervals, and method of artifact recovery.

-e) Remote Sensing: Techniques should be described and evaluated when used.
+Remote Sensing: Techniques should be described and evaluated when used.

-f) Constraints on Fieldwork.
-Factors such as limited access, poor ground visibility, and adverse weather conditions should be discussed.
+Constraints on Fieldwork.
+Factors such as limited access, ground disturbances, poor ground visibility, and adverse weather conditions should be discussed.
 Note which areas of the project area were not examined or received only limited investigation.